 The status of Tarantool’s SQL feature is «release».
-So, it is working now and you can verify that by downloading it and trying all the features, which we will explain in the rest of this document.
+So, it is working now and you can verify that by downloading it and trying all the features, which will be explained in the rest of this document.
 There is also a tutorial.

-Differences from other SQL products: We believe that Tarantool’s SQL conforms to the majority of the listed mandatory requirements of the core SQL:2016 standard, and we enumerate the specific conformance statements in the feature list in a section about «compliance with the official SQL standard».
-We believe that the deviations which most people will find notable are: type checking is less strict, and some data definition options must be done with NoSQL syntax.
+Differences from other SQL products: The Tarantool design requirement is that Tarantool’s SQL conforms to the majority of the listed mandatory requirements of the core SQL:2016 standard, and this will be shown in the specific conformance statements in the feature list in a section about «compliance with the official SQL standard».
+Possibly the deviations which most people will find notable are: type checking is less strict, and some data definition options must be done with NoSQL syntax.

-Differences from other NoSQL products: We have examined attempts by others to paste relatively smaller subsets of SQL onto NoSQL products, and concluded that Tarantool’s SQL has demonstrably more features and capabilities.
-The reason is that we started with a complete code base of a working SQL DBMS and made it work with Tarantool-NoSQL underneath, rather than starting with a NoSQL DBMS and adding syntax to it.
+Differences from other NoSQL products: By examining attempts by others to paste relatively smaller subsets of SQL onto NoSQL products, it should be possible to conclude that Tarantool’s SQL has demonstrably more features and capabilities.
+The reason is that the Tarantool developers started with a complete code base of a working SQL DBMS and made it work with Tarantool-NoSQL underneath, rather than starting with a NoSQL DBMS and adding syntax to it.

 The following five parts of this document are:

 The SQL Beginners“ Guide explains the basics of relational database management and SQL in particular.

 The SQL User Guide explains «How to get Started» and explains the terms and the syntax elements that apply for all SQL statements.

 The SQL Statements and Clauses guide explains, for each SQL statement, the format and the rules and the exceptions and the examples and the limitations.